 A professional indexer often uses a dedicated indexing software program.
 In my work, I use CINDEX by Indexing Research.
 This program relies upon the indexer to do the intellectual and creative processes of indexing while providing tools for style, layout, formatting, and sorting.
 Every index requires different style specifications and the program receives commands and applies them consistently throughout the index.
 There are over 20 programs that provide indexing support but the most commonly used are dedicated indexing software such as CINDEX, SKY Index Professional, and Macrex.
 In addition, Adobe InDesign, Adobe FrameMaker, and Microsoft Word can also be used to support embedded and ebook indexing.

 9. What is the assignment of rights of the index?

 10. What does an indexer need in order to provide an estimate on an indexing project?

 With new projects, I request a sample chapter (draft format is fine), table of contents (TOC), deadline information, and any style guidelines provided by the press.
 This provides both a macro and a micro look at the project which informs my rate.
 I return a formal estimate including service details within 24–48 hours.

-See also Last But Not Least: A Guide for Editors Commissioning Indexes (Society of Indexers) or How to Get an Index for Your Book (Burek)
+See also How to Get an Index for Your Book (Burek)